Q: Does AOMEI Backupper support backup, restore and clone dynamic volumes?

 Q: Why the “Wake the computer to run scheduled tasks” function is configured but the PC is not awaked to run the backup?

-If the problem persists, please contact our AOMEI Support Team and explain what kind of schedule backup you configured.
+If the problem persists, please contact our AOMEI Support Team and explain what kind of schedule backup you configured and attach the log folder under the installation directory of AOMEI Backupper to further analyze and fix this issue.

 Q: Why can’t see the small tray of AOMEI Backupper when the scheduled backup is performed with the standard account?